StanfordPL/stoke/src/validator/README.md

 make sense to also add support for Y and Z too.
 However, it wouldn't also add support for W if it required adding more complexity to the handler and you don't think it's needed.

+After you write a handler, it's a good idea to add it to the ComboHandler's internal list.
+The ComboHandler is a meta-handler that chooses another handler to call.
+This is what the validator actually uses by default.

 Testing
 =====